Engee documentation

 2 3 4

-• Signal sampling rate - displays the sampling rate of the model blocks.
-A small sampling step may result in a larger amount of data, which may slow down the simulation.
-Too large a step may result in a loss of model calculation accuracy.
+• Signal sampling rate — displays the sampling rate of the model blocks.
+A small sampling step can lead to an increase in the amount of data, which can slow down the execution of the simulation.
+Taking too large a step can lead to loss of accuracy in calculating the model.
 Choose the best option based on your model and goals.

-• Highlighting - option sub-item Signal sampling rate allows to highlight in colour one of the following options: signals with the current sampling rate, signal source, or do not highlight anything (selected by default).
-Discrete signals can be displayed in different colours depending on the sampling rate of the signal.
+• Highlighting — sub-item options Signal sampling rate allows you to color select one of the following options: signals with the current sampling rate, the signal source, or do not select anything (selected by default).
+Discrete signals can be displayed in different colors depending on the sampling frequency of the signal.

-• Blocks execution sequence - allows to find out the order of execution of blocks in the model.
-The sequence of model execution will be displayed by numbers, where 1 is the first executable block in the model.
-This option helps to control the sequence of block execution to avoid unwanted dependencies and improves the readability of the model.
+• Blocks execution sequence — allows you to find out the order of execution of blocks in the model.
+The sequence of model execution will be displayed in numbers, where 1 is the first executable block in the model.
+This option helps to control the sequence of block execution in order to avoid unwanted dependencies and improves the readability of the model.

 order feature models

-The recorded variables are displayed in the module Plots graphs icon 1 and in the application Data Inspector.
+The recorded variables are displayed in the window Signal visualization graphs icon 1 and in the app Data Inspector.

-• Enable stepping back - allows you to run the model one time step at a time.
-Enabling the setting adds additional buttons to the top Engee modelling menu:
+• Enable stepping back — allows you to execute the model one time step at a time.
+Enabling the setting adds additional buttons to the upper simulation menu Engee:

 stepping through sim

-• Maximum number of saved back steps - parameter determines how many simulation steps will be stored in memory.
-Useful for understanding how the model reached the current state and for debugging, as it allows you to compare the changes at each step.
+• Maximum number of saved back steps — The parameter determines how many simulation steps will be stored in memory.
+It is useful for understanding how the model reached its current state and for debugging, as it allows you to compare changes at each step.

-• Interval between stored back steps - parameter sets how many time steps the model state will be stored in memory.
+• Interval between stored back steps — the parameter sets after how many time steps the state of the model will be saved.

-• Move back/forward by - parameter defines the number of steps the model will advance:
+• Move back/forward by — the parameter determines the number of steps the model will take.:

-• Step forward move forward - the simulation continues for the specified number of steps.
-For example, if the value of the parameters "Step forward/backward by" is 2, the simulation will advance by two steps.
+• Step forward move forward — The simulation continues for the specified number of steps.
+For example, if the value of the "Step forward/backward by" parameter is 2, then the simulation will advance by two steps.

-• Step back move back - the simulation goes back the specified number of steps.
-Engee restores the working point of the model state, from which the selected number of steps is returned.
+• Step back move back — the simulation returns for the specified number of steps.
+Engee restores the operating point of the model state, from which the selected number of steps returns.

-• Showing current signal value - allows marking signals to display instantaneous value during simulation or step-by-step execution.
+• Showing current signal value — Allows you to mark signals to display the instantaneous value during simulation or step-by-step execution.

 instant values 1